 Understaffing

-Understaffing The Los Angeles nursing home and assisted living neglect lawyers at the Law Offices of Ben Yeroushalmi have extensive experience with claims against skilled nursing facilities and assisted living facilities for understaffing.
+Understaffing The Los Angeles nursing home and assisted living neglect lawyers at the Yeroushalmi Law have extensive experience with claims against skilled nursing facilities and assisted living facilities for understaffing.
 We have the necessary knowledge, experience, and resources to prove understaffing in your loved one’s facility.
 We understand that most injuries in nursing homes are preventable with sufficient and qualified staff.

 The Patients’ Bill of Rights, also referred to as Resident’s Rights or the Comprehensive Bill of Rights, require the following of every skilled nursing facility: “The facility shall employ an adequate number of qualified personnel to carry out all of the functions of the facility.”
 (See Health & Safety Code § 1599.1(a).)
 More importantly, under California law, nursing homes are required to provide a minimum of 3.2 nursing hours per patient per day.
 (Health & Safety Code §1276.5-1276.65.)
 This means, for example, that if on a particular day a facility is in custody of 100 residents, it must clock in at least 320 hours of care by direct caregivers, which include only RN’s, LVN’s, and CNA’s, and not maintenance, janitorial, or other non-caregiver staff.